Openscapes/approach-guide/champions/pre-cohort-tech.md

 We'll need to ask people to create a GitHub account and share their username with us - part of Data Entry up next.

 (Review `kyber`'s README until it is incorporated here in the Approach Guide).

+### Prepare for GitHub Clinic

+GitHub Clinics are most often during Cohort Call 2

+### GitHub Clinic overview

+**GitHub Clinic** are 1 hour long, and require at least two team members. *Some history: In 2021 we experimented having these as stand-alone events between Cohort Calls 1 and 2, offering them twice as well as the recording as part of team's Seaside Chats.
+In 2022 we'll re-instate the GitHub Clinic into Cohort Call 2, and increase the number of Cohort Calls to 5.*

+During the Clinic, the Tech Host will make breakout groups, either based on their actual research team or as a random breakout group, depending on whether they attend with their team.
+We use the Cohort's ParticipantsList spreadsheet to assist with identifying teams, and we also ask people to rename themselves in Zoom to identify their team.

+The Facilitator leads the agenda, and Teacher talks through the slides and screenshares.

+Team members can also circulate in the breakout rooms to check in, help, and share.

+Preparing for the GitHub Clinic involves:

+- adding participant GitHub usernames to the Cohort's repo
+- reviewing the slides

 ## Slack